 Walking your dog is one of the most important parts of your relationship with her.
 Even if you have a small dog or a lot of property, walking is an essential training and bonding activity for pet dogs.
 Will your dog get enough exercise by walking?
 This depends a lot on the dog and the walk.
 Most dogs need more activity than a daily walk to stay healthy and keep their active minds happy, but there are some things you can do to make the walk more effective and fun for you and your dog.
+Always remember to provide a well-fitting collar for your dogs so that they will be comfortable throughout your bonding time together.
+Attaching tags with GPS trackers will also help you feel at ease in case your dogs get too excited and stray far from you.
 Here are ten great ideas for varying your walk with your dog to make walks more fun and provide more exercise:

 1. Surprise Tricks